millerms/CranburyChiropractic/_pages/services/balance-stability.md

   <details class="reveal reveal--up">
     <summary>Why isn’t “just strengthening” enough?</summary>
     <div class="faq__content">
-      Strength helps, but balance depends on how your brain processes input from your eyes, inner ear, and joints.
+      Strength helps, but balance depends on how your brain coordinates input from your joints, eyes, and inner ear.
 We target the specific system that’s lagging so the whole pattern improves.
     </div>
   </details>